ibm-cloud-docs/vmwaresolutions/cr/cr_adding-esxi-servers.md

 ## Before you add ESXi servers to Cyber Recovery instances
 {: #cr_addingservers-prereq}

-* For the edge gateway cluster, you cannot add or remove ESXi servers.
+* For the gateway cluster, you cannot add or remove ESXi servers.
 * Whenever possible, add ESXi servers by using the VMware Solutions console because changes that you make on the VMware vSphere® Web Client are not synchronized with the VMware Solutions console.
 Therefore, add ESXi servers to Cyber Recovery only for on-premises ESXi servers or ESXi servers that you don't manage in the VMware Solutions console.
+* You can add 1-20 ESXi servers at a time.
 * A Cyber Recovery instance with NFS storage must have at least three ESXi servers.
 Each of the nondefault clusters can be expanded to have up to 59 ESXi servers.
 * A Cyber Recovery instance with vSAN™ storage must have at least four ESXi servers.
 * If your initial cluster has vSAN storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
-* If your initial cluster has vSAN storage, SED SSD disks are no longer available.
+* If your initial cluster has vSAN storage, SED SSD disks are not available.
 Non-SED SSD disks are ordered.
-* You can add 1 - 20 ESXi servers at a time.

 ## Procedure to add ESXi servers to Cyber Recovery instances
 {: #cr_addingservers-procedure}